Whole Foods invests in Los Angeles sandwich chain Mendocino Farms

 Whole Foods last month said it would reduce staff by 1,500 employees, or 1.6 percent, as it works to lower prices and better compete with mainstream retailers that are making aggressive moves into the natural and organic niche it pioneered.

-Profit-hungry investors, eyeing big gains like those seen at so-called fast casual chains like Chipotle Mexican Grill (CMG.N) and Shake Shack (SHAK.N) are closely monitoring a new crop of similar chains, including Mendocino Farms.
+Profit-hungry investors, eyeing big gains like those seen at so-called fast casual chains like Chipotle Mexican Grill and Shake Shack are closely monitoring a new crop of similar chains, including Mendocino Farms.

 Mendocino Farms describes itself as a family business co-founded by the husband-and-wife team of Mario Del Pero and Ellen Chen.